Aditi-Ethiraj14/Smart-Sentinel/README.md

-Shoplifting Detection System
+**Shoplifting Detection System**

-Overview
+*Overview*/n

 This project is focused on detecting shoplifting using computer vision and machine learning techniques.
-We have developed a custom model for the task, trained using scikit-learn, and built the system to log and visualize suspicious activities over time.
+We have developed a custom model for the task, trained using scikit-learn, and built the system to log and visualize suspicious activities over time./n

-Key Features
+*Key Features*

-Machine Learning Model: Trained using scikit-learn with datasets containing instances of shoplifting.
-The model has been fine-tuned to detect suspicious activities accurately.
+1. Machine Learning Model: Trained using scikit-learn with datasets containing instances of shoplifting.
+The model has been fine-tuned to detect suspicious activities accurately./n
-Computer Vision: Utilizing layers such as Conv2D, MaxPooling2D, Flatten, and Dense for efficient image processing.
+2. Computer Vision: Utilizing layers such as Conv2D, MaxPooling2D, Flatten, and Dense for efficient image processing.
 Motion Detection: The backend is built around a motion detection system, which integrates with the trained model to detect and log suspicious activity in real time.
 Data Logging & Visualization: Detailed logs and graphs are produced using matplotlib to visualize the detection of suspicious activities over a period of time.
 Testing Dataset: A separate dataset containing instances of shoplifting is used to test the models performance and provide accurate detection.